 Neat, isn't it?
 By checking out a commit shasum you can explore a previous state of a datasets history.
 And this does not only apply to simple text files, but every type of file in your dataset, regardless of size.
-The checkout command however led to something that Git calls a "detached
+The checkout command however led to something that Git calls a "detached HEAD state".

-HEAD state".
 While this sounds scary, a git checkout master will bring you back into the most recent version of your dataset and get you out of the "detached HEAD state":

-'''

-$ git checkout master
+\$ git checkout master

-Previous HEAD position was fb2b702 add note about cloning from paths and
+Previous HEAD position was 401df53 add note on git annex whereis

-→recursive datalad get

 Switched to branch 'master'

-'''